 You can drop your machine off at our shop (note: machines must be booked in)

 Road front showroom:

 74c Maleme Street

-We can also arrange collection (via NZ couriers), and return delivery.
-Costs are usually $50 for Nationwide, Contact us for a full quote and PACKING INSTRUCTIONS - Proper packing is important to ensure your machine does not suffer expensive damage during transit
+We can also arrange collection (via NZ couriers) and return delivery.
+Costs are usually around $50 for Nationwide pickup.
+Contact us for a full quote and packaging instructions.
+Proper packing is important to ensure your machine does not suffer extensive damage during transit.